observeinc/aws-sam-apps/README.md

 ## Contributing

 We welcome contributions from the community.
-Before contributing, please read through the `DEVELOPER.md` file and the documentation for the specific application you are interested in.
+For more information on the contribution process, commit message standards, and branch naming conventions, please see our [CONTRIBUTING.md](CONTRIBUTING.md).
+For information on how to develop, please read through the [DEVELOPER.md](DEVELOPER.md) file and the documentation for the specific application you are interested in.